 All in all this will answer the question on what your brand will be about and how you can stand out.

-I have talked more about it here: How to start an interior design blog and pick a niche.
+I have talked more about it here: How to start a design blog and pick a niche.

 Bonus: Important is also to figure out the “Why” you should have a website and blog in the first place.
 See more on those talks over here.